-The public consultation will run from Monday 6 November 2023 until Friday 1 December 2023.
+The public consultation ran from Monday 6 November to Friday 1 December 2023.

 About the Approach